pixee/upload-tool-results-action/README.md

 ## Sonar Usage

 Note: this Action is only needed for private repositories.
-Pixee integrates with public repositories using SonarCloud automatically.
+Pixeebot integrates with public repositories using SonarCloud automatically.

 1. Copy the [sonar-pixeeebot.yml](./examples/sonar-pixeebot.yml) workflow to the repository's `.github/workflows` directory.